19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (3) Tax on any supply of goods or services is a liability of the person making the supply and (subject to provisions on accounting and payment) becomes due at the time of supply.

-(4) Tax on the importation of goods shall be charged, levied and payable as if it were customs duty or excise duty and as if all goods imported into Singapore are dutiable and liable to customs duty or excise duty.
+(4) Tax shall be charged, levied and payable on any importation of goods (other than an exempt import) as if it were customs duty or excise duty and as if all goods imported into Singapore are dutiable and liable to customs duty or excise duty.

 [UK VAT Act 1983, s.
 2]

 [33/2000]

+[Act 19 of 2010 wef 01/10/2012]

 ### Registration